New York Subway Diagram

 Express and local subway service is shown by separate lines for the track pairs.
 This graphic representation eliminates the need for fussy station symbols that can be somewhat difficult to interpret on other maps.
 The reader can easily see that some trains bypass the local stations.

-As of version 2, I used the light grey color for lines under construction.
+As of version 2, I used a light grey color for lines under construction.
 These are "ghost" lines that exist to some extent even though they cannot be used for train service.
+In version 5, I began using dashed lines with the color of the probable train service.
+Since the beginning I do not show proposed services.
+I require evidence of construction in progress before adding one of these.
+It is too easy to propose and not fund.

 Where lines cross, the one shown as crossing over really is the one that crosses over-- for those who care!
 The reason I show the track with no regular service is that most of it does see service from time to time during construction work, so that it seems useful to have it shown where it could be referenced for those routings.

-Ferries are shown mainly because they relate to the rail system, principally the Staten Island Ferry as the only scheduled link between the Staten Island railway and the city.
+Ferries are shown mainly because they relate to the rail system, principally the Staten Island Ferry, the only scheduled link between the Staten Island railway and the city.
 I know there are more ferries than shown.
 Most of them run only on weekdays, so it would be misleading to put them on the diagram without some further differentiation.
-Ferry terminals are shown as black dots even if no route is shown.

 Airport light rail is shown since it is a form of rail line even if a very specialized one.